MeritRa/MeritRa/README.md

 <h1 align="center">Well, hello there!
 I'm <a href="https://t.me/meritra" target="_blank">Maria</a>
 <img src="assets/alien1.gif" height="47"/></h1>

-I changed my career path from a nurse to a QA Engineer.
+I changed my career path from a nurse to a Software Tester.
 During my studies, I always had a high academic performance and met deadlines for tasks, regardless of the conditions.
 I am capable of quickly learning new skills and adapting to any work environment.

 I'm willing to actively develop my professional skills and contribute to a team.